 During Round 1 of TCC grant implementation, the LCI evaluation team will release five annual progress reports that document the early effects of TCC investment.
-The first four progress reports will highlight findings from the LCI evaluation team's quantitative data collection.
+The first four progress reports will primarily highlight findings from the LCI evaluation team's quantitative data collection.
 High-level findings from qualitative and quantitative research will be summarized in the fifth annual progress report, once all qualitative data collection efforts have been completed.

 To complement LCI's observations about the effects of TCC, each annual progress report also spotlights the perspectives of TCC project partners and beneficiaries.
-These perspectives are highlighted in the following chapter, entitled Stories from the Community.
+These perspectives are highlighted in the following chapter, titled Stories from the Community.
 The individuals profiled in this chapter are recruited directly by TCC project partners and are interviewed by the LCI evaluation team.
 From these interviews, the LCI evaluation team develops two case studies per year about how the effects of TCC are being felt on the ground.

-Evaluation Activities in Ontario Through June 2021
+Evaluation Activities in Ontario Through June 2022

 In the months after TCC grantees executed their contracts, the LCI evaluation team worked with the grantees to operationalize a number of indicator tracking protocols.
-Specifically, the LCI evaluation team developed reporting forms to streamline tracking activities and trained TCC project leads on how to use those forms.
-On an annual basis, TCC grantees complete and submit these reporting forms to the LCI evaluation team.
-Each submission reflects the grantee's activities during the previous fiscal year.
-Many of the key accomplishments described in this document are pulled directly from the grantees' reporting forms.
+Specifically, the LCI evaluation team developed reporting forms to streamline tracking activities and trained TCC project partners on how to use those forms.
+TCC project partners complete and submit these reporting forms to the LCI evaluation team on an annual basis.
+Each submission reflects project partners' activities during the previous fiscal year.
+Many of the key accomplishments described in this document are pulled directly from project partners' reporting forms.

 By the end of 2019, the LCI evaluation team completed baseline data collection for quantitative indicators.
 Findings from the baseline data collection process are narratively described in the final chapter of Ontario Together's first annual progress report, titled Ontario Together: A Baseline and Progress Report on Early Implementation of the TCC Grant.
-The underlying data for analyzing baseline trends are also included in Appendix 6 of this report, along with additional data that has been collected and processed within the past year.
+The underlying data for analyzing baseline trends are also included in Appendix 6, page 81, of this report, along with additional data that has been collected and processed within the past year.
 This Appendix will be updated annually through the release of the 2024 progress report.

-With respect to qualitative data collection, the LCI evaluation team has disseminated the community engagement and workforce development surveys in all three Round 1 sites.
-The LCI evaluation team substantially revised the instruments from the versions posted in the 2018 evaluation plan, improving their legibility and reducing their completion time.
+With respect to qualitative data collection, the LCI evaluation team has disseminated two surveys in all three Round 1 sites: (a) one focused on outcomes from community engagement activities and (b) one focused on outcomes from workforce development activities.
+The LCI evaluation team substantially revised the survey instruments from the versions posted in the 2018 evaluation plan, improving their legibility and reducing their completion time.
 The surveys have been made available in both English and Spanish, and in print and online formats.

-&lt;sup>8See Section 3.3 of the TCC Round 1 Evaluation Plan for a summary of the timing, intent, and target population associated with each of these data collection instruments: http://sgc.ca.gov/programs/tcc/docs/20190213-TCC\Evaluation\Plan\November\2018.pdf (since the publication of the Round 1 evaluation plan, the LCI evaluation team has also committed to interviewing members of each TCC site's collaborative stakeholder structure on an annual basis about implementation successes, challenges, and opportunities to improve TCC).
+&lt;sup>7See Section 3.3 of the TCC Round 1 Evaluation Plan for a summary of the timing, intent, and target population associated with each of these data collection instruments: http://sgc.ca.gov/programs/tcc/docs/20190213-TCC\Evaluation\Plan\November\2018.pdf.
+(Since the publication of the Round 1 evaluation plan, the LCI evaluation team has also committed to interviewing members of each TCC site's collaborative stakeholder structure on an annual basis about implementation successes, challenges, and opportunities to improve TCC).

 In Ontario, community engagement surveys were disseminated at informational workshops about TCC projects (e.g., affordable housing opportunities, rooftop solar opportunities, etc.), as well as at a neighborhood fair held in February 2020.
 Workforce development surveys were disseminated at the beginning and end of GRID Alternatives internship programs.
+All survey data will be analyzed toward the end of the five-year evaluation period, when it can be interpreted alongside the data that will be collected from forthcoming interviews and focus groups.